Street Food in Prague

 80 CZK = $3.00 USD

 There are tons of sausages in Prague!
-But, the one that we tried (and very much enjoyed!) was the sausage with cheese.
+But, the one that I tried (and very much enjoyed!) was the sausage with cheese.
 It's a large sausage that actually looks like a hot dog, but with cheese inside of it!
 Sausage?
 Yes.
 Stuffed with melted cheese?
 Yes!
 All dipped in mustard?
 Hell yes!

 60 CZK = $2.30 USD

 Langoše is a large, greasy wheel of fried dough and is usually topped with shredded cheese, garlic, and ketchup.
 It actually looks like a pizza, but definitely does not taste like it!
 It tasted great, but it's hard to eat the whole thing.
 I mean, it's dripping with grease and bigger than your head!